bnnyng/garden/content/projects/2024-sfi-research-log.md

 [[2024-06-18]]

+- Flash talk tutorial takeaways
+	- Include project plans for feedback
+	- Humor is good, as well as intentionally re-engaging the audience at topical transitions
+	- Keep a forward momentum, try not to flip back to previous slides
+	- Tell an overarching story
+	- To practice or not to practice?
 - Meeting with Simon & Marina
 	- Ideas
 		- Hidden Markov model of reply threads – comment emits one argument pattern, replies emit another; possibility that there are 6 argument patterns but 3 hidden states, etc; more general look at how argumentation happens